matteocannaviccio/FreebaseTaxonomy/README.md

+## What is the taxonomy of types used in Freebase?

-Freebase hierarchy:
+Freebase taxonomy (filtered):
 https://matteocannaviccio.github.io/fb_h/

-Freebase hierarchy complete:
+Freebase taxonomy complete:
 https:/matteocannaviccio.github.io/fb_complete/

-Figer hierarchy:
-https://matteocannaviccio.github.io/figer_h/
+For a comparison, this is the Figer taxonomy: https://matteocannaviccio.github.io/figer_h/